commercetest/nlnet/README.md

    This script visualises the usage of various test runners across cloned repositories.
 It scans repositories for test patterns and dependencies, and visualises the data using a Sankey diagram in a web browser.
-Please see the diagram below.
+Please see an example of the resulting diagram below.

    #### Usage

     The script is intended to be run with command line arguments specifying paths for input data and output.
-    Command line usage example:
+    Command-line usage example:
    ```
    python sankey_diagram_plotly.py --clone-dir=data/cloned_repos
    --input-file=data/input.csv --output-file=data/output.csv`